Azure Kubernetes Service (AKS)

 Create a new AKS cluster If set to Yes, the deployment will create a new AKS cluster resource in the specified resource group.
 If set to No, you have the opportunity to select an existing AKS cluster, into which the deployment is configured.
 Note: the offer assumes the existing AKS cluster has no WebLogic related deployments.

-Node count The initial number of nodes in the AKS cluster.
+Minimum node count The minimum node count in the AKS cluster.
 This value can be changed after deployment.
-For information, see Scaling.
+For information, see AKS autoscaler.

 Node size The default VM size is 2x Standard DSv2, 2 vcpus, 7 GB memory.
 If you want to select a different VM size, select Change Size, select the size from the list (for example, A3) on the Select a VM size page, and select Select.
 For more information about sizing the virtual machine, see the Azure documentation on Sizes.